adityanav123/my-linux-config/README.md

-# setup configuration for linux system.
+# my setup configuration for linux system.

 ## How to run.